South Bromley railway station

-South Bromley railway station was a former railway station in South Bromley, London, on the North London Railway between Bow and Poplar (East India Dock Road).
+South Bromley railway station was a former railway station in Bromley-by-Bow, London, on the North London Railway between Bow and Poplar (East India Dock Road).
 It opened in 1884 but was closed in 1944 after bomb damage in the Blitz cut off the railway east of Dalston Junction.

 Description

 The station was built on a constrained site and access was via a footbridge and the station building straddled the northbound line platform.
 The platform was a single island consisting of two faces with the eastern face for Poplar and, between 1870 and 1890, Blackwall.
 The western face was for services towards Bow and Broad Street.
 The bridge was extended and a westerly entrance to the footbridge opened.
 This entrance was literally a "hole in the wall" and was flanked by the premises of the Far Famed Cake Company (which became part of Lyons group).